-For more than 25 years the U.S. has engaged in a so-called “peace process” with Israeli and Palestinian representatives.
-But the U.S. role has remained extremely one-sided.
-The U.S. provides Israel $3 billion a year in aid and repeatedly uses its UN veto to shield Israel from criticism of its human rights abuses.
-The Palestinians are worse off.
-In the occupied West Bank and East Jerusalem, Israel continues to confiscate homes and land to expand Israeli settlements which violate international law.
-Since 1967 Israel has settled more than 500,000 of its citizens in the West Bank, and has been building a wall that separates neighboring towns and cuts off farmers from their fields.
-Many prominent human rights activists including former President Jimmy Carter and South African Archbishop Desmond Tutu have called the system of Israeli rule over Palestinian people “apartheid.”
+For more than 25 years the U.S. engaged in a so-called “peace process” with Israeli and Palestinian representatives.
+But the U.S. role has always been extremely one-sided.
+The U.S. provides Israel $3.8 billion a year in aid and repeatedly uses its UN veto to shield Israel from criticism of its human rights abuses.

 In recent years racism and extremism in Israel has grown more severe.
-One-fifth of Israeli citizens are Palestinians who survived ethnic cleansing.
-Some members of parliament, including cabinet members in Prime Minister Benyamin Netanyahu’s government, call for stripping their citizenship and expelling them.
-Some also call for expelling all Palestinians from the West Bank and Gaza and annexing them to Israel.
+One-fifth of Israeli citizens are Palestinians whose families survived the large-scale ethnic cleansing that occurred when Israel was created in 1947-1948.
+Some members of parliament, including cabinet members in Prime Minister Benjamin Netanyahu’s government, call for stripping their citizenship and expelling them.
+Some in the government also call for expelling all Palestinians from the West Bank and Gaza and annexing them to Israel.
 The “peace process,” supposedly aimed at negotiating the terms of Palestinian statehood in those territories, has been dead at least since March when Netanyahu, in his reelection campaign, declared he would never accept a Palestinian state.

-1. Calls on Congress and the Administration to end all U.S. military aid to Israel; and to pressure Israel to end the occupation of the West Bank and East Jerusalem and the siege of Gaza and negotiate a peace agreement on the basis of equality, democracy, and human rights for the Palestinian and Israeli people, including Palestinian self determination and the right of return for refugees.
+- Negotiate a peace agreement on the basis of equality, democracy, and human rights for the Palestinian and Israeli people, including Palestinian self determination and the right of return for refugees;

-2. Endorses the BDS movement and urges the union at all levels to become engaged in BDS and the movement for peace, justice and equality between the Palestinians and Israelis.
+- Endorses the BDS movement and urges the union at all levels to become engaged in BDS and the movement for peace, justice and equality between the Palestinians and Israelis;